Although perhaps readable separately, I wrote these three essays on

 Let me conclude these essays on human evolution.

 Every feature in every species, that comes down into posterity as a feature of that species, only took hold after innumerable mutations that failed to survivably coexist in the species.
 After so many mistaken, reabsorbed zygotes and embryos and unsurvivable fetuses, some one feature proved survivable at least through birth, rarely also to reproducibility, still that feature had to multiply against valid alternatives; after being endemic in the species it had to show an advantage.
-In showing an advantage such that the whole species now has it, something like an entire species worth of childless uncles and early-killed lovers had to be consigned to death, perhaps eaten, perhaps horribly, and certainly decomposed and recycled without living trace, such that the spread of that feature could later be ensured and that the carriers of its alternates can no longer exist in the species.
+In showing an advantage such that the whole species now has it, something like an entire species worth of childless uncles and early-killed lovers had to be consigned to death, perhaps eaten, perhaps horribly, and certainly decomposed and recycled without living trace, so that the spread of that feature is assured and that the carriers of its alternates can no longer exist in the species.
 Every species feature has cost a species-wide genocide of early death, or organismally unfulfilled life without offspring, so that that feature might now fully characterize the species.
-And if this long process of failure and death applied, in truth, for any one feature, how many thousands and millions of features we see across all the species in the amazing natural library of species of the world?
+And if this long process, first of near-infinite dice-rolling to finally compute something surviveable and useful, and second of failure and death of every last non-carrier, is required for any one new feature to characterize a species, just imagine how many thousands and millions of features we see across all the species in the amazing natural library of species of the world?
 Each is a testament to accumulated death and loss in an unimaginably long and bloody past.
 We ourselves are not even blips in this flow, in the cascading wash of life.
 Let us be deeply humble, as befits our station, and as our humility is perfected, experience union with and the majesty of Pambios.